 Implementing a CI/CD Pipeline

-A ci/cd pipeline is a deployment pipeline integrated with automation testing tools and servers that enable continuous integration and continuous delivery with the help of frequent feedback loops, allowing teams to deliver smaller chunks of releases in a shorter time.
+A ci/cd pipeline is a deployment pipeline integrated with testing automation services, tools, and servers that enable continuous integration and continuous delivery with the help of frequent feedback loops, allowing teams to deliver smaller chunks of releases in a shorter time.
 This is an apt definition of ci/cd pipeline.
 Let’s break this definition and try to understand CI and CD.

 CI- Unlike the traditional SDLC in Continuous integration, the code is committed several times and in very early stages as well as tested and once the bugs are fixed, the build is passed for deployment at the production server.
 Hence in continuous integration, small chunks of codes are tested in the early stage which enables ready to deploy code, thus increasing the speed of software development.